 For microphone use and other presentation issues, you might want to ask a friend or colleague to help you out, or even ask the whole audience to help you.
 Tell them you want to make sure they can hear and see, and to please tell you if there are any difficulties.
 Pay attention to the cues from people in the audience.
 If someone has a hand cupped behind an ear, they can’t hear very well.
 Paying attention to cues like that will help make your presentation more effective.

 Microsoft Office and a web browser will be installed on every Windows workstation.
 Ex Libris clients may or may not be available in all rooms.
-If you will need anything beyond the Office applications and browser, you should talk to your track coordinator before the deadline.
+If you will need anything beyond the Office applications and browser, you should talk to your track manager before the deadline.

-If you plan to install any special software yourself (such as macro programs, homegrown applications, etc.) you should let your track coordinator know about this, too.
+If you plan to install any special software yourself (such as macro programs, homegrown applications, etc.) you should let your track manager know about this, too.
 If your program needs any supporting infrastructure, you should plan to bring it along, as there will be no guarantee that it will be present on the machine.
 You should have a backup plan in case you are unable to install the software successfully.
 You should not plan to install any software that might interrupt the functioning of Microsoft Office or other basic software on the machine.

 Some presenters will want a connection to the Internet in order to demonstrate something related to their topic.
 Every meeting room will have an Internet connection.
 Although we expect the internet connections in the hotel to work flawlessly, connection problems can occur between the hotel and a destination server, and servers can be down when you want to access them.
 If you plan to use a network connection during your demo, you should have a backup plan in case you cannot connect for some reason.